-Negligible: The action would have no measurable effect to a listed species, suitable, potential, or critical habitat, resulting in a no effect determination.
-Minor: The effects of the action would be discountable (extremely unlikely to occur), insignificant (not able to be meaningfully measured, detected, or evaluated), or completely beneficial.
-Any change would be small and localized and of little consequence, and result in a may affect, not likely to adversely affect determination and require informal consultation with the U.S. Fish and Wildlife Service.
-Moderate: An action that would result in some change to a population or individuals of a species or designated critical habitat.
-The change would be measurable and of consequence but would most likely result in a may effect, not likely to adversely affect determination and require informal consultation with the U.S. Fish and Wildlife Service.
-Major: An action that would result in a noticeable change to a population or individuals of a species or designated critical habitat.
-Any adverse affect to the species that may occur as a direct or indirect result of the alternative and the effect is not discountable, insignificant, or completely beneficial.
-Incidental take is anticipated to occur as a result of the action.
-The change would result in a may effect, likely to adversely affect determination and require formal consultation with the U.S. Fish and Wildlife Service.
+Negligible: The action would have no measurable

+effect to a listed species, suitable, potential, or critical habitat, resulting in a no effect determination.

+Minor: The effects of the action would be

+discountable (extremely unlikely to occur), insignificant (not able to be meaningfully measured, detected, or evaluated), or completely beneficial.
+Any change would be small and localized and of little consequence, and result in a may affect, not likely to adversely affect determination and require informal consultation with the a species or designated critical habitat.
+The change would be measurable and of consequence but would most likely result in a may effect, not likely to adversely affect determination and require informal consultation with the

+U.S. Fish and Wildlife Service.

+Moderate: An action that would result in some change to a population or individuals of take is anticipated to occur as a result

+U.S. Fish and Wildlife Service.